-The key idea of our approach is to quantify the `rate of openness' near the equilibrium point of a stabilizable system and use this in conjunction with a characterization of local asymptotic stabilizability in terms of local sections \cite{christopherson2022continuous}.
-To be more specific, the idea goes back to a necessary condition of Brockett \cite{brockett}, which says that the vector field inducing the system must satisfy a certain `local openness' property at the equilibrium if such a controller exists, the definition of which we give now:
+A necessary condition of Brockett \cite{brockett} for feedback stabilization is that the vector field inducing the system must satisfy a certain `local openness' property at the equilibrium for such a controller to exist.

 \begin{definition}[Locally Open] Let $X$ and $Y$ be topological spaces.
 A mapping $f \colon X\rightarrow Y$ is said to be \emph{open at $x\in X$} if we have $f(x) \in \textrm{int}f(\mathcal{O})$ for any neighborhood $\mathcal{O}$ of $x$. \end{definition}